 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Readstown is worth considering.

-The percentage of adults in Readstown with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.11% of adults in Readstown have a bachelor's degree or advanced degree.
+The citizens of Readstown are slightly less educated than the national average of 21.84% for the average city or town: 13.11% of adults in Readstown have a bachelor's degree or advanced degree

 The per capita income in Readstown in 2022 was $21,164, which is low income relative to Wisconsin and the nation.
 This equates to an annual income of $84,656 for a family of four.
 However, Readstown contains both very wealthy and poor people as well.